 Pull the paper down more and do the answers for the next question.
 Make sure you do this in the same order that you have your questions/ answers written out!

 Set the board up on a table or something where it can hang down and the answer roll can be pulled down behind it, revealing the answers when you pull back the flaps.
-Cover the rest of the roll of answers with another piece of posterboard or sheet or something so they can't be seen beforehand.
+We had ours set up on a rolling chalkboard.
+Cover the rest of the roll of answers with another piece of posterboard or sheet or something so they can’t be seen beforehand.

 Provide silly prizes and awards if you want.